Do you know what still gets me about the 2008 stock market crash?

 The lack of precision has been an issue for some short ETFs.
 While a fund like UltraShort Health Care

 Nonetheless, these ETFs remain useful tools -- not the one fund to carry you to retirement, but a way to take a well-thought-out position on the market, in a sector, or on a currency or commodity.
 But for once, I'll advise you to think in the short term on these investments.
 Long is the way to bet long term, since even if this rally fades and we retest last March's lows, the bear market won't last forever.

 I've used short ETFs in a small way in the past 18 months.
 Most significantly, in the midst of the market crash in October of 2008, I threw a portion of my portfolio's cash position into UltraShort S&P 500

 My hope was that it would act as a sort of brake on my portfolio as the declines continued, and that's exactly how it worked out.
 In that case, the double leverage was exactly what I wanted -- to have a big effect with a relatively small investment over a short period.

 More recently, I've explored using both long and short ETFs to take longish-term positions on currency movements and regional and sector strengths.
-The Fool's new $1 million real-money portfolio, Motley Fool Pro, is employing similar strategies using ETFs and short positions together with a core stock portfolio, and I've learned a lot by following its investments.
+The Fool's $1 million real-money portfolio, Motley Fool Pro, is employing similar strategies using ETFs and short positions together with a core stock portfolio, and I've learned a lot by following its investments.

 If you're interested in learning more about Motley Fool Pro and long and short strategies using ETFs, the service will be reopening soon, but for 10 days only.
 To learn more, and to get your private invitation to join, simply enter your email address in the box below.